yashkemkar/devnotes/Notes/javascript.md

 The console log shows Start Code, then waits 2 seconds, prints undefined (since sleep doesn't point to anything), and then Finished Code afterwards.

 ### Fetch API
 Fetch API is basically a way to get data from a backend server that holds data, which can then be manipulated/utilised within your program.
 This is crucial to full stack development, because you must fetch data from the back end.
-Fetching represents a promise of information, and as such you must handly it with asynchronous code.
+Fetching represents a promise of information, and as such you must handle it with asynchronous code.
 Fetch is an http request - get data from website.

 #### Try-catch API requests
 An important item to note is that promises can go wrong, fetching data can go wrong, so if we do that, it should be within a try-catch block to protect the rest of the code from breaking.
 Heres an example below: